Get exclusive member benefits & effect social change. Join Today

-In the initial stages of oral thrush, you may not notice any symptoms.
-However, as time passes and the fungus grows, the following symptoms may develop:
+In its initial stages, oral thrush may not cause any symptoms.
+However, as time passes and the fungus continues to grow, the following symptoms may develop:

-Breastfeeding babies with oral thrush can pass the infection to their mothers.
-The mother and baby can get caught in a cycle in which they infect and re-infect one another.
-If you are a breastfeeding mother and your breasts become infected with the fungus, you may experience:
+Babies with oral thrush can pass the infection on to their mothers during breastfeeding.
+Mothers and their infants can get caught in a cycle in which they infect and reinfect one another.
+If you’re breastfeeding and your breasts become infected with the fungus, you may experience:

-For patients with healthy immune systems, complications from oral thrush are rare.
-Patients whose immune systems are weakened by disease or chemotherapy are the most likely to experience complications.
-In these patients, the fungus may multiply, enter the bloodstream, and spread throughout the body.
-The infection can spread to various locations, including the brain, heart, joints, eyes, kidney, liver, or lungs.
+Oral thrush rarely causes complications in people with healthy immune systems.
+People whose immune systems are weakened by certain diseases or medical treatments are the most likely to experience complications.
+If you have a weak immune system, the fungus may enter your bloodstream and spread throughout your body.
+This can eventually cause problems in various body structures, including the brain, heart, and liver.

 Infants who develop oral thrush also may get a severe diaper rash.

-You can help prevent oral thrush by following these simple routines:
+You can reduce your risk for oral thrush by following these simple routines:

 Written by: Anna Giorgi